theramiyer/blog/_posts/2020/2020-06-24-prevent-covid-19.md

    2. Add a lid-full of antiseptic to a bucket-full of water.
    3. Soak your clothes in this solution for thirty minutes.
    4. Take a thorough shower from head to toe in the meanwhile.
 Wash your hair.
-   5. Wipe all the surfaces you touched before the shower with disinfectant.
+   5. Wipe all the surfaces you touched before you showered, with disinfectant.

 Following these steps will reduce the chances of your contracting the infection.
 You are still not fully safe from the virus.

 This is the new normal.
+We adapt.

 [^800b055a]: Fake news: [How Italian doctors disobeyed <span class='small-caps'>WHO</span> and discovered the secrets of coronavirus](https://web.archive.org/web/20200523172503/https://medium.com/@efogator2019/how-italian-doctors-disobeyed-who-and-discovered-the-secrets-of-coronavirus-9eeb7e0b4310) (archived before page shutdown)